syncfusion-content/blazor-docs/blazor/gantt-chart/columns.md

 ## Header template

-> Before adding header template to the Gantt Chart, we strongly recommend you to go through the [template](./templates/#templates) section topic to configure the template.
+> Before adding the header template to the Gantt Chart, it is strongly recommended to go through the [template](./templates/#templates) section topic to configure the template.

-The Header Template has options to display custom element value or content in the header.
+The Header Template has options to display custom element values or content in the header.
 You can use the [HeaderTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttColumn.html#Syncfusion_Blazor_Gantt_GanttColumn_HeaderTemplate) of the [GanttColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttColumn.html) component to specify the custom content.

 ```cshtml
 @page "/header-Template"